francoism90/mediadb-ui/README.md

 - Manage library using tags and collections.
 - User roles and permissions.
-- Android app build in Cordova.
+- Android app build in Cordova (optional).

+Full size [screenshots](https://github.com/francoism90/.github/tree/master/screens/mediadb) are available on my Github repo.

 MediaDB is very much in development and may not be suitable for production purposes.